vtexdocs/dev-portal-content/docs/vtex-io/Getting-Started/vtex-io-documentation-1-developing-storefront-apps-using-react-and-vtex-io/vtex-io-documentation-5-defining-styles.md

 > ℹ️ Remember that the name of the created classes will depend on the *import* model you made (step 3 or step 4 in this section).

-6. Save the changes you made and [link](https://developers.vtex.com/docs/guides/vtex-io-documentation-linking-an-app/) your app.
+6. Save your changes and [link](https://developers.vtex.com/docs/guides/vtex-io-documentation-linking-an-app/) your app.

 When rendered and inspected, the component will now have the following HTML structure if you chose to follow the *import* model shown in step 3: